 In addition to knowing the sales tax rate, businesses in Ohio must also be aware of any and deductions that may apply.
 Certain goods and services are exempt from sales tax in Ohio, such as groceries, prescription medications, and clothing items under $75.

 Moreover, there are deductions available for certain business expenses, such as equipment purchases or supplies used in the production process.
-By taking advantage of these exemptions and deductions, businesses can reduce their overall sales tax liability and maximize their profits.
+By taking advantage of these and deductions, businesses can reduce their overall sales tax liability and maximize their profits.

 In summary, calculating Ohio sales tax involves understanding the sales tax rate, including local taxes, and being aware of any and deductions that may apply.
 By accurately calculating sales tax and taking advantage of available deductions, businesses can ensure compliance with Ohio tax laws and optimize their financial performance.